anne’s lab

 Anne Keitel

 I have been a Lecturer (Assistant Professor) and now Reader (Associate Professor) at the University of Dundee since January 2019.
 Before that, I was a postdoc at the Centre for Cognitive Neuroimaging at Glasgow University, and did my PhD at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
 I am mostly interested in how low-level acoustic properties of speech and music shape our neural processing and the role of intrinsic (spontaneous) brain rhythms.
-I have been working with amazing colleagues and mentors, such as Joachim Gross (Glasgow & Muenster), Christoph Kayser (Glasgow & Bielefeld), Nathan Weisz (Salzburg), Johanna Rimmele (Frankfurt & NYC) and Christian Keitel (Glasgow & Stirling).
+I have been working with amazing colleagues and mentors, such as Joachim Gross (Glasgow & Muenster), Christoph Kayser (Glasgow & Bielefeld), Nathan Weisz (Salzburg), Johanna Rimmele (Frankfurt & NYC) and Christian Keitel (Stirling & Dundee).

 postdoc

-phd student
+phd students

 Sümeyye Şen Alpay